ABC Television (Australian TV network): Programming

 ABC Television was one of the first television networks in Australia to embrace the rock 'n roll revolution of the late 1950s, most notably with Six O'Clock Rock, hosted by Johnny O'Keefe.
 During the 1960s and early 1970s the channel continued to broadcast programmes on popular music, including the pop show Hitscene, performance specials by groups such as Tully and Max Merritt & The Meteors, as well as the magazine-style programme GTK, which premiered in 1969 and screened for 10 minutes, four nights per week at 6:30 pm, immediately prior to Bellbird and the 7:00 pm news bulletin.
-The hugely popular rock music program, Countdown began in 1974, produced at ABC Melbourne's Ripponlea studios and hosted by Ian 'Molly' Meldrum, and ran until 1987.
+The hugely popular rock music program, Countdown began in 1974, produced at ABC Melbourne's Ripponlea studios and hosted by Molly Meldrum, and ran until 1987.

 The weekly current affairs program Four Corners was broadcast from Sydney from 1961, and in 1967, the weeknightly television current affairs programme This Day Tonight began.

 In 1989, Aboriginal dancers Lillian Crombie and Malcolm Cole were the first co-presenters for Blackout, a program developed for Aboriginal and Torres Strait Islander audiences.

 2000 to present

 The ABC's television operations joined its radio and online divisions at the corporation's Ultimo headquarters in 2000.

 In 2001 a new logo was launched, featuring a modification to a three-dimensional metallic design, to celebrate the introduction of digital terrestrial television in Australia, when digital television was introduced to most of the network's coverage area on 1 January 2001, soon followed by the gradual introduction of widescreen and high definition programming.
 Between 2001 and 2003, the ABC operated two separate digital channels, ABC Kids and Fly TV, which opened soon after the launch of DTV.

 In 2002, the ABC launched ABC Asia Pacific (now ABC Australia), the replacement for the defunct Australia Television channel operated previously by the Seven Network.
 Much like its predecessor, and companion radio network Radio Australia, the service provided a mix of programming targeted at audiences throughout the Asia-Pacific region.
 Funding cuts in 2003, meanwhile, led to the closure of Fly and the ABC Kid's Channel.

 Also in 2002, to celebrate 70 years of the Australian Broadcasting Corporation, ABC TV's logo reverted to the "over and under" design seen in the previous decades; however it retained the three-dimensional metallic design.
 The channel's idents featured elements – fire, leaf and ice, and the slogan was updated to Everyone's ABC.
 The idents also featured the silver ring that morphs into the ABC logo.
 This however did not last, as later in 2003, the channel's idents were modified to feature everyday Australians.

-In 2005, the ABC switched from the Supertext logo to their own closed captioning logo.
+In February 2005, the ABC switched from the Supertext logo to their own closed captioning logo.
 On 19 December that year, the channel's idents were revamped featuring a modified ABC logo transforming to a television.